WallarooLabs/wally/book/getting-started/run-a-wallaroo-application-docker.md

 There are a few Wallaroo support applications that you'll be interacting with for the first time:

 * Our Metrics UI allows you to monitor the performance and health of your applications.
-* Giles receiver is designed to capture TCP output from Wallaroo applications.
+* Data receiver is designed to capture TCP output from Wallaroo applications.
 * Giles sender is used to send test data into Wallaroo applications over TCP.
 * Machida, our program for running Wallaroo Python applications.

 You're going to set up our "Celsius to Fahrenheit" example application.
 Giles sender will be used to pump data into the application.
-Giles receiver will receive the output, and our Metrics UI will be running so you can observe the overall performance.
+Data receiver will receive the output, and our Metrics UI will be running so you can observe the overall performance.

 The Metrics UI process will be run in the background.
-The other three processes \(receiver, sender, and Wallaroo\) will run in the foreground.
+The other three processes \(data_receiver, sender, and Wallaroo\) will run in the foreground.
 We recommend that you run each process in a separate terminal.

 NOTE: If you haven't set up Docker to run without root, you will need to use `sudo` with your Docker commands.